Twisted Ankle First Aid Care [Causes & Best Treatment]

 - There are many great braces available.

-- This will protect your ankle as it is healing the final few weeks.
+- This will protect your ankle as it is healing for the final few weeks.

 C) Physical Therapy: